beetbox/beets/docs/plugins/echonest_tempo.rst

 API.

-There are packages for most major linux distributions, you can download the library from the EchoNest, or you can install the library from `pip`_, like so::
+There are packages for most major linux distributions, you can download the library from the Echo Nest, or you can install the library from `pip`_, like so::

     $ pip install pyechonest